 A year from now, Hal, your life will never be the same – or imagined anywhere else.
 It will always yearn for drunk food delivery and dance parties 4 a.m.
 For champagne-soaked sunrises, coffee bars on every corner and subway cars that rattle your innermost thoughts.

 Most notably, you will soon meet and befriend an incredible crew of people who make this expensive, tumultuous, adventurous life in New York City worth living.
 Together, there will be dive bars, late nights and awkward mornings in unfamiliar boroughs.
 There will be vodka sodas and soul-confirming conversations.
-These people will become your family.
+Friends that become family.
 Your anchor in a city of chaos.

 Life has a way of happening and plans often change faster than you can even make them.
 And as I’ve told you before, don’t get so busy making a living that you forget to make a life.
 So with that, my advice to you: